 - Avoid physical contact in public.
 You will not see Japanese people kissing or hugging.
 The Japanese are not known for public affection.

 Culture is especially important if you have kids.
 Exposing your kids to different cultures and lifestyles is great for there growth educationally.
 When kids observe different cultures it makes them learn that things are different all around the world.
 This helps kids grow as people and become more accepting adults.
+A family holiday in Japan will certainly expose them to an old-world culture.

 Travel safety in Japan